vikingJason/5eVaultMain/content/2. DM Tools/Rules/Home Brew Rules.md

 #### Climb onto a Bigger Creature
 If one creature wants to jump onto another creature, it can do so by grappling.
 A small or Medium creature has little chance of making a successful grapple against a Huge or Gargantuan creature, however, unless magic has granted the grappler supernatural might.

 As an alternative, a suitably large opponent can be treated as terrain for the purpose of jumping onto its back or clinging to a limb.
-After making any ability checks necessary to get into position and onto the larger creature, the smaller creature uses its action to make a Strength ([[Athletics]]) or Dexterity ([[Acrobatics]]) check contested by the target's Dexterity ([[Acrobatics]]) check.
+After making any ability checks necessary to get into position and onto the larger creature, the smaller creature uses its action to make a Strength ([[Athletics - Strength]]) or Dexterity ([[Acrobatics - Dexterity]]) check contested by the target's Dexterity ([[Acrobatics - Dexterity]]) check.
 If it wins the contest, the smaller creature successfully moves into the target creature's space, the smaller creature moves with the target and has advantage on attack rolls against it.

 The smaller creature can move around within the larger creature's space, treating the space as difficult terrain.
 The larger creature's ability to attack the smaller creature depends on the smaller creature's location, and is left to your discretion.
-The larger creature can dislodge the smaller creature as an action—knocking it off, scraping it against a wall, or grabbing and throwing it—by making a Strength ([[Athletics]]) check contested by the smaller creature's Strength ([[Athletics]]) or Dexterity ([[Acrobatics]]) check.
+The larger creature can dislodge the smaller creature as an action—knocking it off, scraping it against a wall, or grabbing and throwing it—by making a Strength ([[Athletics - Strength]]) check contested by the smaller creature's Strength ([[Athletics - Strength]]) or Dexterity ([[Acrobatics - Dexterity]]) check.
 The smaller creature chooses which ability to use.

 #### Disarm
 A creature can use a weapon attack to knock a weapon or another item from a target's grasp.
-The attacker makes an attack roll contested by the target's Strength ([[Athletics]]) check or Dexterity ([[Acrobatics]]) check.
+The attacker makes an attack roll contested by the target's Strength ([[Athletics - Strength]]) check or Dexterity ([[Acrobatics - Dexterity]]) check.
 If the attacker wins the contest, the attack causes no damage or other ill effect, but the defender drops the item.

 The attacker has disadvantage on its attack roll if the target is holding the item with two or more hands.
 The target has advantage on its ability check if it is larger than the attacking creature, or disadvantage if it is smaller.

 #### Mark
 This option makes it easier for melee combatants to harry each other with opportunity attacks.

 When a creature makes a melee attack, it can also mark its target.
 Until the end of the attacker's next turn, any opportunity attack it makes against the marked target has advantage.
-The opportunity attack doesn't expend the attacker's reaction, but the attacker can't make the attack if anything, such as the [[incapacitated]] condition or the [[shocking grasp]] spell, is preventing it from taking reactions.
+The opportunity attack doesn't expend the attacker's reaction, but the attacker can't make the attack if anything, such as the [[Incapacitated]] condition or the [[shocking grasp]] spell, is preventing it from taking reactions.
 The attacker is limited to one opportunity attack per turn.

 #### Overrun
 When a creature tries to move through a hostile creature's space, the mover can try to force its way through by overrunning the hostile creature.
-As an action or a bonus action, the mover makes a Strength ([[Athletics]]) check contested by the hostile creature's Strength ([[Athletics]]) check.
+As an action or a bonus action, the mover makes a Strength ([[Athletics - Strength]]) check contested by the hostile creature's Strength ([[Athletics - Strength]]) check.
 The creature attempting the overrun has advantage on this check if it is larger than the hostile creature, or disadvantage if it is smaller.
 If the mover wins the contest, it can move through the hostile creature's space once this turn.

 #### Shove Aside
 With this option, a creature uses the special [[shove]] attack from the "Player's Handbook" to force a target to the side, rather than away.
-The attacker has disadvantage on its Strength ([[Athletics]]) check when it does so.
+The attacker has disadvantage on its Strength ([[Athletics - Strength]]) check when it does so.
 If that check is successful, the attacker moves the target 5 feet to a different space within its reach.

 #### Tumble
 A creature can try to tumble through a hostile creature's space, ducking and weaving past the opponent.
-As an action or a bonus action, the tumbler makes a Dexterity ([[Acrobatics]]) check contested by the hostile creature's Dexterity ([[Acrobatics]]) check.
+As an action or a bonus action, the tumbler makes a Dexterity ([[Acrobatics - Dexterity]]) check contested by the hostile creature's Dexterity ([[Acrobatics - Dexterity]]) check.
 If the tumbler wins the contest, it can move through the hostile creature's space once this turn.

 #### Attacking From Above
 If you are at least 5 feet above your target and you aren’t grappled or restrained, you gain an expertise die on melee attack rolls made against it.